keys-pub/website/docs/specs/user.md

 ## Sigchain Statement

-After placing the signed statement at an URL, saved a signed statement in the sigchain with the additional information.
+After placing the signed statement at an URL, save a signed statement in the sigchain with the additional information.

 | Fields | Description                |
 | ------ | -------------------------- |